lao8n/leet_algos/data_structures/heap.md

 Definition
 * Complete (all levels filled except lowest - and then from left) binary (max two children per node) tree
-* For Min Heap the alue of each node must be <= the value of its child nodes.
+* For Min Heap the value of each node must be <= the value of its child nodes.
 For Max Heap >=

 Insertion
 * Add node as left-most child